-3.5 E-Safety and online safety risks
+3.4 E-Safety and online safety risks

 Children may expose themselves to danger, whether knowingly or unknowingly, when using the Internet and other technologies.
-Additionally, some children and young people may find themselves involved in activities which are inappropriate, or possibly illegal, through social networking sites etc., including cyberbullying.
+Additionally, some children and young people may find themselves involved in activities which are inappropriate, or possibly illegal, through social networking sites etc., including cyber-bullying.
 Some of the risks presented with online activity include:

 - Unwanted contact

 - Grooming

 - Online bullying

+- Sexting

-- Sexting - Leaving digital footprint - Accessing inappropriate material deliberately or by accident - Accessing inappropriate material beyond a child's capacity to comprehend
+- Leaving digital footprint

+- Accessing inappropriate material deliberately or by accident

+- Accessing inappropriate material beyond a child's capacity to comprehend

-In order to safeguard all our children, the school will, therefore, seek to provide information and awareness to both pupils and parents through: [schools to add/delete this list as appropriate]
+In order to safeguard all our children, the school will, therefore, seek to provide information and awareness to both pupils and parents through:

-- Acceptable use agreements for children, parents/carers and governors - Curriculum activities involving raising awareness around online dangers and strategies to keeping themselves safe online.
-Children are taught, across the curriculum, that if they do something wrong, it is better to tell someone before it gets any worse. - Parents evenings / sessions parents are included as much as possible as children often have access to a wide range of technologies at home. - High profile events / campaigns e.g., Safer Internet Day - Building awareness around information that is held on relevant web sites, apps or publications - Ensuring the safeguards in place for the school electronic systems are effective and monitored for any threats to safety.
-The school have appropriate virus software and filters on all computers. - Careful management and handling of reports that include an online element.
-Including being aware of searching screening and confiscation advice (for schools) and UKCIS Sharing nudes and semi-nudes: advice for education settings working with children and young people.
-The key consideration is for staff not to view or forward illegal images of a child.
+Acceptable use agreements for children, parents/carers and governors

+- Curriculum activities involving raising awareness around online dangers and strategies to keeping themselves safe online.
+Children are taught, across the curriculum, that if they do something wrong, it is better to tell someone before it gets any worse. - Parents evenings / sessions parents are included as much as possible as children often have access to a wide range of technologies at home. - High profile events / campaigns e.g., Safer Internet Day

+- Building awareness around information that is held on relevant web sites, apps or publications - Ensuring the safeguards in place for the school electronic systems are effective and monitored for any threats to safety.
+The school have appropriate virus software and filters on all computers.